Teamon9161/vscode-feather/README.md

 - Configurable Python interpreter path (`feather.pythonPath`), defaults to `python`
 - Interactive grid with column resizing, sorting, filtering, and double-click auto-sizing powered by [AG Grid](https://www.ag-grid.com/) (bundled for offline use)
 - Columns are color-coded for easier reading
-- Header buttons provide quick sort and filter actions that update the expression automatically
+- Built-in AG Grid column filters and sorting automatically update the expression
-- Multi-line expression editor supports Tab indentation and theme-aware styling
+- Expression input uses the Monaco editor for syntax highlighting and theme-aware styling

 ## Requirements
 - Python with the `polars` package installed